5.6" High Resolution Camera-Top Monitor with Modular Input/OutputOwner's Manual Spec Sheet

 To select a Custom Pixel-to-Pixel zone, enter the Adjust function:

 The outer square represents the entire image and the inner grey box represents your current Pixel-to-Pixel selection.
 Use the COLOR knob to move your selection LEFT and RIGHT.
-Use the CONTRAST knob to move your selection UP or DOWN.
+Use the CONTRAST knob to enable the Input Crop function to select the area of active video that you would like shown on the image display.
+Select the desired Input by accessing the Adjust option below the main function: BRIGHT knob to move your selection UP or DOWN.
 Press the SELECT button or the ROTOMENU knob to lock in your selection.

 - Use the BRIGHT knob to move the selection box UP and DOWN